samlocal/dsademo/README.md

 # dsademo
 this is dsa demo for pracrising
-# this contains the dsa pracise
+# this contains the dsa pracise.